kadamandersson/kadamandersson.github.io/index.md

 ### Master student

-- **Mika Persson** is working on deep learning acceleration of Bayesian computations for a radar estimation problem.
+- **Mika Persson** is working on deep learning acceleration of Bayesian inference for the direction of arrival problem.

 ### Previous master thesis students